Ethics Code

 12 Accountability

 These principles represent the shared ethical foundation of IADP membership.
-By adhering to this Ethics Code, members strengthen the trust placed in our profession and actively contribute to a safer, more sustainable, and more respected diving industry.
+By adhering to this Ethics Code, members actively contribute to a safer, more credible, and more sustainable professional environment.

-For professional members, this framework will be further expanded into more detailed standards tied to conduct, responsibility, and quality assurance.
-In time, this will help establish a stronger culture of professional assurance and accountability across the sector — something that has long been overdue within the diving industry.
+For professional members, this framework will be further expanded into structured standards linked to conduct, responsibility, and quality assurance.
+This evolution supports the development of a stronger professional framework across the diving industry.

 Ethics Must Be Lived, Not Just Stated